intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 liaised organization on behalf of IETF, or any of its areas and working groups.
 The liaison manager speaks on behalf of the IETF on the subject matter of the liaison, but only after making sure that the IETF consensus is understood.
-Therefore the liaison manager needs to have close and detailed coordination/consultation with the IETF community.

 ### Main Function of the Liaison manager